vvisionnn/vvisionnn/README.md

 ### Hi there 👋

-Fighting for the master's degree at WHU
+I'm a student now, and fighting for the master's degree at WHU

 - 🔭 Golang/Python/Deeplearning
 - 🌱 Currently learning Swift/SwiftUI